mattyj7/tea-of-the-month/README.md

 # tea-of-the-month
-This is a mini progject for me to practice my CSS and html.
+This is a mini project for me to practice my CSS and html.